Lady of Rohan // Fields of Pelennor

 Screenplay

-The opening credits were unusual, however I found that I enjoyed its presentation.
+The opening credits were unusual; however I enjoyed it.
 On the other hand, the opening scene was quite the contrary.
 The overall feeling was that we were watching the girls do something of a repulsive nature, when really their main deed was to each snip a lock of hair to send to their father.
 By the editing and acting, it seemed as though the March sisters were doing this sweet gesture with an odd sense of wickedness.
 Let me just say that it was strange!

 I think that it would have been very smart to use two different actresses for the role of Amy to play her different ages, however this version had one actress play both the adolescent Amy and married Amy, which I felt weakened the overall effect and story.